 Pi Day (March 14th)

 Every year Pi Day gains more and more traction.
 Math enthusiasts recite many digits of the constant π and eat pie.
 Perhaps the most famous irrational number, Pi has an infinite number of digits without any pattern.
-For now, it has been calculated to 202 trillion digits.
+For now, it has been calculated to 314 trillion digits, according to StorageReview.

-Many businesses play big on this date with discounts of 31,41% on some or all items of the shop.
+Many businesses play big on this date with discounts of 31.41% on some or all items in the shop.
 The main theme is, of course, the old pun, so the public expects newsletters about pies and math jokes on this lighthearted fun day.

 St. Patrick’s Day (March 17th)